 - Tiger’s Eye

-- Take a moment to engage all five of your senses (taste, touch, smell, sound, and sight) while thinking about what you enjoy this time of year (fuzzy warm ripe peaches, cool water on your skin on a hot day, grilled hot dogs, lavender blooming in your garden, and bees buzzing happily nearby).
-Also reflect on what activities you love most right now: picnics in the park, backyard parties with loved ones, floating down a lazy river, stargazing, swimming at a local lake or waterpark, or gardening.
-Make a reminder to reflect on these wonderful times during the chilly dark days of Winter.
+- Take a moment to engage all five of your senses (taste, touch, smell, sound, and sight) while thinking about what you enjoy this time of year.
+Also, reflect on what activities you love most right now.
+Make a reminder to reflect on these wonderful times during the chilly dark days of Winter Solstice.

-- During Lammas and Lughnasadh, the first harvest is typically grain.
-Do you have any special bread recipes you like to create this time of year?
+- During Lughnasadh, the first harvest is typically grain or corn.
+Do you have any special recipes for either of these you can create during Lughnasadh?

 - Write down any recipes, infusions, or herbal creations you’d like to create with in-season, herbs, flowers, and veggies.

 - Press any flowers, herbs, or leaves you may have from your garden or collected on a nature walk and put those in your book.
 You could also use them as a stamp by painting one side and pressing it onto the journal or grimoire page